BlockchainCommons/developer-web-site/_pages/tech/data-format/index.md

 ## ![](/assets/badges/envelope.png) Gordian Envelope

-Envelope is the culmination of many of Blockchain Commons' other data formats.
+**Data Format.** Envelope is the culmination of many of Blockchain Commons' other data formats.
 It's build on dCBOR and can be encoded as a UR.
 It's goal is to provide "smart document" storage.
 Arbitrary, recursive data storage is permitted, and anything can be encrypted or elided without damaging signatures.

 For more see: